-Pékműhely's motto — "all you need for a good bread is excellent flour, water, salt, sourdough, and a pinch of love" — neatly encapsulates the candid spirit of this unassuming bakery in Budapest, which has two additional locations apart from this one on Bartók Béla Avenue.
-Unlike other craft bakeries outfitted with trendy decor, here the focus is purely on the treasures of the oven.
+Pékműhely's motto — "all you need for a good bread is excellent flour, water, salt, sourdough, and a pinch of love" — neatly encapsulates the candid spirit of this unassuming Budapest bakery, which has two additional locations apart from this one.
+Unlike other craft bakeries where the hip interior is part of the appeal, here the focus is purely on the treasures of the oven.

-Take the whole wheat bread, for example: the well-burnished crust yields to a tender, air pocket-filled interior, imparting the unmistakable tang of sourdough.
-It's surely one of the finest breads in Budapest.
+Take the whole wheat bread, for example: the crunchy crust yields to a tender, air pocket-filled interior that impars the unmistakable tang of sourdough.
 But best of all is the kakaós csiga.
-I know people who come from far away for this tiny but delicious chocolate roll (often spiked with sour cherries).
+I know people who come from the other side of the city for this tiny but delicious chocolate roll (often spiked with sour cherries).